disquisitions/pollutants/README.md

 **Part I**

 This package repository retrieves baseline/historical nitrogen dioxide readings recorded at particular *telemetric devices locations* within Scotland.
-Within Amazon Web Services, a container instance of the repository is run via a Step Functions state machine.
+Within Amazon Web Services (AWS), a container instance of the repository is run via a **task state** of an AWS Step Functions **state machine**.
 The container is an instance of this repository.
-In brief,
+In brief:

 * Foremost, a GitHub Actions event **(a)** builds an image of this repository, **(b)** delivers the image to an Amazon Elastic Container Registry repository.
+This occurs automatically on-push to GitHub.

-* Next, at runtime the State Machine pulls the image from the registry and creates a runtime container.
+* Next, at runtime the state machine pulls the image from the registry and creates a runtime container.
 The container reads the raw data, structures it, and delivers the structured data to a specified Amazon S3 (Simple Storage Service) bucket.

-* Depending on events, a success or failure notification is released.
+* Depending on events, a success or failure notification is raised.
 Afterwards, all activated services are terminated.

 <br>